balaji1974/OpenTelemetry/README.md

 Clean and Build the application and check if otel-trace-exporter-0.0.1-SNAPSHOT.jar is created on the /target folder

+6. Create a Dockerfile to build the container
+FROM eclipse-temurin:17-jre
+ADD target/otel-trace-exporter-0.0.1-SNAPSHOT.jar .
+ENTRYPOINT java -jar otel-trace-exporter-0.0.1-SNAPSHOT.jar

-6. Run the application from the project root directory docker compose up -d
+7. Run the application from the project root directory docker compose up -d

-7. Excute the curl command to see the random numbers being returned: curl --location 'http://localhost:8080/random/100' curl --location 'http://localhost:8080/random/100' curl --location 'http://localhost:8080/random/100'
+8. Excute the curl command to see the random numbers being returned: curl --location 'http://localhost:8080/random/100' curl --location 'http://localhost:8080/random/100' curl --location 'http://localhost:8080/random/100'

-8. Check the logs of the collector docker logs  -f -n100 otel-collector
+9. Check the logs of the collector docker logs  -f -n100 otel-collector
 We can see all metrics, logs and traces collected by our collector

-9. Check if traces are exported to Zipkin:
+10. Check if traces are exported to Zipkin:
 Zipkin
 http://localhost:9411/

-10. Check if traces are exported to Jaeger
+11. Check if traces are exported to Jaeger
 Jaeger
 http://localhost:16686/
 Search -> Service Name (random-generator) -> Find Traces

-11. Close the application
+12. Close the application
 docker compose down

 ```